tomjoht/tomjoht.github.io/_posts/2016/8/2016-08-21-survey-of-tech-writing-tools-among-professionals.md

 ## Conclusion

 Overall, Ferry's post provides an interesting lens on the tools that tech comm professionals use.
 If you're looking for a tool to do something, you might browse this list.
 This list of tools also shows you the diversity and variety of tools that people in our profession find indispensable.

+{{site.data.alerts.ad}}With the modern online documentation tools like ClickHelp, you can <a href="https://clickhelp.co/online-documentation-tool/">create Web Help output</a> as well generate PDF, DOCX, EPUB and other formats from the same source.
+Start your own documentation portal today: get ClickHelp trial.
+Get your <a href="https://clickhelp.co/online-documentation-tool-free-trial/">ClickHelp.co trial</a> today and give it a try.{{site.data.alerts.end}}